WHAT WE DO

 We are helping countries to be prepared before and during emergency events.
 Creating transparency for logistics and support system experience.

-LSS seeks to help with the administration of the supplies that arrive at the entry point, as well as the supplies that are in the warehouses.
+The Logistics Support System (LSS) seeks to help with the administration of the supplies that arrive at the entry point, as well as the supplies that are in the warehouses.
+Its main objective is to improve the management of humanitarian aid, by strengthening the national capacity to manage effectively the humanitarian supplies, bringing them to the affected people in an adequate and convenient way.

 The system allows the user to prepare reports for donors, national authorities, humanitarian agencies, and the media about the supplies received and delivered.
 This information management is crucial in order to guarantee transparency and efficiency in the management of humanitarian supplies.

-LSS seeks to help with the administration of the supplies that arrive at the entry point, as well as the supplies that are in the warehouses.
+LSS aims to support the administration of the supplies that arrive at the entry point, as well as the supplies that are in the warehouses.
 The system has the capacity to register donations, deliveries, requests, and pipelines, as well as to exchange information between different sites using the LSS system.
 Additionally, the system can consolidate stock and pipeline from commodity tracking system of the agencies and NGOs by using simple Excel files.

 Strictly speaking, this is a technical problem, but it has serious repercussions for policy implementation when taking into account the following factors: